 San Francisco’s immigration court convenes in an unmarked skyscraper in the financial district.
 On an August morning, a list of the names for the day’s cases was tacked onto the wall of a waiting room: Manzares, Martínez, Mendoza, Misa.
 Eleni Wolfe-Roubatis, the director of Immigrant Legal Defense, a nonprofit, told me that about thirty per cent of the court’s cases involve Mam speakers, but they are hard to pick out.
 Unlike other Mayan groups, which have distinctive last names, Mam speakers were named after Spanish people whom they worked for as semi-enslaved peons.
 A common last name among Mam people is Pablo, for former peons of a certain Don Pablo.

-Immigration lawyers throughout the US are banding together to fight Trump’s asylum restrictions (November 21, 2019)
+Immigration lawyers throughout the US are banding together to fight Trump’s asylum restrictions (The San Diego Union-Tribune, November 21, 2019)

 “It really does feel like we are all in this together,” said Siobhan Waldron, an Oakland-based lawyer.
 “It really is strength in numbers.”

 Waldron recently used one of the Facebook groups to find out that Customs and Border Patrol agents were sending asylum seekers back to Mexico even after they had finished their court cases by writing fake future court dates on documents — an apparent violation of the U.S. agreement with Mexico under the Migrant Protection Protocols policy.
 Thanks to that heads up, Waldron wrote a letter to Mexican immigration officials telling them not to believe the court date on CBP documents.
 “I learned about the fraud before it happened to my client because [another lawyer] had posted about it,” she said.
 “I was able to, as best as I could, prepare my client and prepare myself for CBP’s trickery.”